A word about stress

 Before I outline what stress is, I want to start by saying that the stress response is a normal, biological reaction that occurs when we encounter situations that threaten us in some way.

 That said, we should be concerned about the detrimental impact stress can have on us mentally, physically and emotionally.

-A little stress, let's call it pressure, can be a great motivator to get us to focus and get something done.
-However, too much can make us feel overwhelmed and experiencing it for too long can affect our mental and physical health.
+Whilst feeling challenged can be motivating, helping us to focus and get something done; feeling under pressure can make us feel overwhelmed and experiencing it for too long can affect our mental and physical health.

 It's like carrying a backpack